abhijeet-godspeed/notes/QA-Engineer-v2/n.md

   1. **Check if the function is an event handler:**
      - Convert the function path (e.g., `src/functions/someFolder/anotherFolder/something.ts`) into dot notation: `someFolder.anotherFolder.something`.
      - Use a search command like `grep` to search for this string in the `src/events` directory.
-     - If found, identify the event YAML file(s) that reference this function.
+     - If found, identify the event YAML file(s) that reference this function and read their content.
-     - Read those event YAML file(s) and include their content as context.

-  2. **If not an event handler (i.e., not referenced in `src/events`):**
+  2. **If not an event handler:**
      - Use `grep` or a similar command to search for the function name in the entire `src` directory.
      - If the function name is common, include the directory name(s) in your search to narrow down results.
      - For each file where the function is used or called, read the file and include its content as context.
-     - The purpose is to understand how this function is used, including its typical inputs, outputs, and usage patterns.

   3. **Function code:**
-     - Most importantly read the actual function for which you are writing the test cases.
-Read both code and comments in that file.
+     - Read the actual function code and comments for which you are writing the test cases.

   4. **TRD Documentation (optional):**
      - Check `docs/TRD.md` for relevant requirements or explanations.

   5. **PRD Documentation (optional):**
      - Check `docs/PRD.md` for relevant requirements or explanations.

 #### 3.2: Generate Test Cases with TODO Management

 - Use the extracted context to understand the function's behavior.
-- Refer to the provided categories of unit test scenarios and select all that are relevant to the function.
+- Refer to the provided categories of unit test scenarios and select all that are relevant.
 - For each relevant scenario, write detailed test cases.
 - **Never make assumptions about unclear logic or missing context.**
 - **Always add TODOs** in the specified format for any ambiguity, missing information, or unclear requirements.